RazdorChat/api/README.md

 # Run the image
 docker run razdor_api

+# Make sure you setup MariaDB and Redis, using the DEFAULT ports.
+The default ports are exposed to the docker container.
 ```

+Fill out ALL the configs in `server_data`.

-Make sure you setup MariaDB and Redis, using the DEFAULT ports.
-The default ports are exposed to the docker container.
+Make sure you setup the database (MariaDB) with the schema files in the [Schema](https://github.com/RazdorChat/sql) repo.

+To use the Python WS, clone the repo inside of the API's folder, and rename it to `ws`; then enable `py_ws_drag_n_drop` in the config.json.

 ## :memo: License ##